 Huperzine-A is a compound extracted from the herbs of the Huperziceae family.
 It is a substance purified from a plant called Chinese club moss.
-Although the makers of huperzine A start with a plant, their product is the result of a lot of laboratory manipulation. acetylcholine.
+Although the makers of huperzine A start with a plant, their product is the result of a lot of laboratory manipulation.
 This supplement is thought to improve short-term memory and long-term cognition by protecting acetylcholine—a neurotransmitter—from degradation.
-A 2013 meta-analysis of clinical studies suggest it may improve memory and mental function in adults with dementia, though the authors of the review appended a warning that “the findings should be interpreted with caution due to the poor methodological quality of the included trials.”
+A 2013 meta-analysis of clinical studies suggests it may improve memory and mental function in adults with dementia, though the authors of the review appended a warning that “the findings should be interpreted with caution due to the poor methodological quality of the included trials.”

 It is a highly purified drug, unlike herbs that typically contain hundreds of chemical ingredients.
 It is known as an acetylcholinesterase inhibitor, which means that it stops an enzyme from breaking down acetylcholine, which results in increases in acetylcholine.
 Acetylcholine is one of the chemicals that our nerves use to communicate in the brain, muscles, and other areas, which is also known as the learning neurotransmitter and is involved in muscle contraction as well.
 Increasing levels of acetylcholine is routinely used as a technique amongst weight-lifters and scholars.

 The drug is used for Alzheimer’s disease, memory and learning enhancement, and age-related memory impairment.
 It is also used for treating a muscle disease called myasthenia gravis, for increasing alertness and energy, and for protection against agents that damage the nerves such as nerve gases.
 Huperzine A is thought to be beneficial for problems with memory, loss of mental abilities (dementia), and the muscular disorder myasthenia gravis because it causes an increase in the levels of acetylcholine.